kumarmohit19/basic-express-app/README.md

-# Practice Problems
+# Practice Problem:

-1. From our previous exercise let’s continue to add RES API in it and create model and controller on Books and create as many APIs as we can.

-   * For example, consider the books as an Object with id, name, author and release date and publisher.

-2. Now, create routes and test the APIs using postman.
+1. In our last mini project on books api, let us now use mysql and sequelize to fetch data from it.

+2. Update the book controller and model accordingly